nnja/europython-2018/presentation.md

 # [fit] Remember...

  - Allocate the time
- - Develop, don’t force the culture
+ - Develop, don’t force the process
  - Not one size fits all
  - Or a one stop fix
 	- Use in addition to tests, QA, etc for maximum impact